ptynecki/PHAGES2050/README.md

 ## Community and Contributions

+Happy to see you willing to make the PHAGES2050 better.
+Development on the latest stable version of Python 3+ is preferred.
+As of this writing it's 3.6.
+You can use any operating system.

+If you're fixing a bug or adding a new feature, add a test with *[pytest](https://github.com/pytest-dev/pytest)* and check the code with *[Black](https://github.com/psf/black/)* and *[mypy](https://github.com/python/mypy)*.
+Before adding any large feature, first open an issue for us to discuss the idea with the core devs and community.

 ## Have a question?

 Obviously if you have a private question or want to cooperate with us, you can always reach out to us directly via our [Phage Directory Slack](https://phage.directory/slack) (channel **#PHAGES2050**).